Aduzona/nd009t-capstone-starter/starter/README.md

 ### Overview
 **TODO**: Explain about the data you are using and where you got it from.

+#### Preprocessing in `create_data_loaders`

+The `create_data_loaders` function already addresses the variability in image dimensions using the following transformations:
+1. **Resize**: All images are resized to 256 pixels on the smaller side while preserving the aspect ratio.
+2. **Center Crop**: Images are cropped to a 224x224 square, which is the standard input size for ResNet50.
+3. **Normalization**: The pixel values are normalized to match the mean and standard deviation of the ImageNet dataset, which is necessary for pre-trained ResNet50.

+These steps ensure that the model receives uniform input images, regardless of their original dimensions, and aligns with ResNet50's input requirements.
+Therefore, the code is sufficient for handling the dimension variability seen in the dataset.

 ### Access
 **TODO**: Explain how you are accessing the data in AWS and how you uploaded it